VAIJ-TEJAS/Articles/Advanced_Tkinter/draft1.md

 # Custom Styles and Themes
-Tkinter offers the flexibility to tailor the visual presentation of your application through the use of custom styles and themes.
-Utilizing the `ttk module` enables the creation of widgets with personalized designs, ensuring a unified user experience across various platforms.
+Tkinter enables customized visual presentation through custom styles and themes, using the `ttk` module for personalized widget designs, ensuring consistency across platforms.

 To deepen our understanding, let's personalize our textbox, button, and label by customizing their appearance: